codechristian/blog/content/post/controlling-vertical-edge-with-viewport-units.md

      height: 100vh;"> <br>
    <div class="container">
    <h1>Rock Landscape</h1>
    <p>Ne voluptua conclusionemque usu.
-His an prima ridens, ea ius iuvaret laoreet, ius eleifend repudiandae ut.
-Fugit lobortis an mea, et laoreet admodum oporteat mel.
-Sed sonet indoctum id, eam nostrum cotidieque persequeris an.</p>
+His an prima ridens, ea ius iuvaret laoreet, ius eleifend repudiandae ut.</p>
    </div>
  </article>

 <p style="clear: both;">
-Giving our image a height of 100vh means that we want the image to appear 100% of the users viewport regardless of how tall they make their browser window.
+Giving our image a height of 100vh means that we want the image to appear in 100% of the users viewport regardless of how tall they make their browser window.
  </p>